spryker/spryker-docs/docs/scu/dev/spryker-code-upgrader-in-a-development-workflow.md

 {% endinfo_block %}

-The Upgrader tool is not influencing your development process.
+The Upgrader tool does not influence your development process.
 Your development team deploys the updates to a staging environment.
 After passing all quality processes, the Development branch propagates into your release branch.

 ![Spryker CI projects](https://spryker.s3.eu-central-1.amazonaws.com/docs/paas%2B/dev/spryker-code-upgrader-in-a-development-workflow.md/spryker-code-upgrader-integration-diagramm.png)